Cinco Ranch High School: Cheerleading

 Cinco Ranch High School's cheer team won the Class 6A Div 1 UIL State Championship in 2020.

 Debate

 The Cinco Ranch Debate Team won the 5A UIL State Championship in Lincoln-Douglas Debate in both 2006 and 2007.
 Now, the team is centered around Public Forum.

 Journalism

 The 2001-2002 yearbook, Panorama, made news.
 When the yearbook publisher agreed to reprint the book with various corrections, school administrators asked that some essays be removed.
 These included an essay about a homosexual student “coming out”.
 A school administrator said that the yearbook was not an appropriate platform for the story.
 The yearbook was printed without the essay.

 Robotics

-The Cinco Ranch FRC Robotics Team 624, CRyptonite, has consistently been the top Katy ISD team.
-They have over 10 Blue Banners, consistently remaining in the top 10 teams in Texas.
-In 2015, CRyptonite finished 9th in the World by the end of the season.
+CRyptonite Robotics, officially known as FIRST Robotics Competition Team 624, is a high school robotics team based in Katy, Texas, United States.
+The team operates out of Cinco Ranch High School and competes in the FIRST Robotics Competition (FRC) under the FIRST in Texas District.

+Legacy

+As of the 2025 season, CRyptonite has earned 19 blue banners, which are awarded for winning official FIRST events or receiving prestigious honors such as the Impact Award.

+In the 2022 season, CRyptonite achieved a standout in performance, ranking top 10 in the world: